 Dr. Scott Sicherer is the author of: Food Allergies: A Complete Guide for Eating When Your Life Depends on It, which tackles more than 1,000 food allergy questions.
 In the following Q&A, editor Gwen Smith directed several of Allergic Living readers’ own questions to the specialist, who replies with informative and sometimes surprising answers.

-Gwen Smith: Let’s start with the resistance to using an epinephrine auto-injector when a person is experiencing anaphylaxis.
+Gwen Smith: Let’s start with the resistance to using an epinephrine auto-injector when experiencing anaphylaxis.
 We often hear about this.
 What can you tell parents about how to get past the fears they may have?

 Dr. Scott Sicherer: This is a big issue.
 There’s never a study that comes out that says: “People are over-using this medication.”
 Or even that they’re using it as much as we think they should.
 In terms of why you should go ahead and use it: It’s safe, given in the auto-injector amounts.